-If you enjoy Salvo's unique content on a regular basis, please consider subscribing (Special discounted rate with a free issue) to the magazine or donating.
+If you enjoy Salvo's unique content on a regular basis, please consider donating to its production.
+Any amount that you give today will be doubled by a generous benefactor and it will help Salvo immensely.
 We depend on all our great readers to keep Salvo going!

 . . .
 These are only a handful of the studies done that show a connection between family breakdown and the perpetration of violence—many more could be cited.
 So why don't we hear more about these connections?
 Perhaps because of their uncomfortable ramifications for adults. . . . ►►►

 . . .
 What will become of Homo naledi remains to be seen.
 So far, however, its pathway resembles that of so many other hominin fossils whose "transitional" or "ancestral" status ultimately went belly-up.
 When evaluating media claims of a "human ancestor," a strong dose of healthy skepticism is warranted. ►►►

 Patrick Fagan is the founder and director of MARRI, the Marriage and Religion Research Institute.
 MARRI studies the impact of marriage, family, and religion on society.
 Once a practicing psychologist, Dr. Fagan moved into the field of public policy as the Deputy Assistant Secretary for Family and Community Policy at the Department of Health and Human Services under President George H. W. Bush.
 He recently announced the launch of Marripedia, an online social-science encyclopedia that makes research related to family, marriage, sexuality, and religion accessible to the public.
 Dr. Fagan spoke with us about what makes for a healthy society, the importance of what he calls "the two great loves," and what he sees as a growing crisis for men. . . . ►►►